 Apps for organizing your trip

 Packing Pro app has packing down to an exact science.
-All you have to do is enter your destination and length of stay and it’ll come up with a suggested packing list, separated by useful categories like documentation, clothing, gadgets, etc. Available on iTunes and Android for $2.99.
+All you have to do is enter your destination and length of stay and it’ll come up with a suggested packing list, separated by useful categories like documentation, clothing, gadgets, etc. Available for purchase at the App Store.

 Apps for what to do and where to go in Spain

 Spain Travel Guide by Triposo has city guides for over 100 cities in Spain including Madrid, Barcelona and Seville.
 Along with offline maps and practical information, Triposo also has an in-depth sightseeing section with restaurant and nightlife recommendations.
-Available on iTunes for free.
+Available for purchase at the App Store and Google Play.

 Barcelona Travel Guide and Offline City Map is the travel app for making the most of your time in Barcelona.
 Whether you’re exploring for a couple of days or making the most of a few hours in port, this app offers insider tips for exploring Barcelona.
-Free on iTunes.
+Available for purchase at the App Store and Google Play.

 Rail Planner Eurail/Interrail has all the information needed for Spain train travel.
 Although the country’s train system isn’t as developed as it should be, in my opinion, it’s still one of the best ways to travel through Spain as well as Europe.
 One of the great things about the Rail Planner app is that it works offline so you can see timetables for trains wherever you are.
-Free.
-Available on iTunes and Android.
+Available for purchase at the App Store and Google Play.

 Spanish travel apps for language, weather, staying safe and currency exchange

 SpanishDict Translator is going to be useful, no matter what part of Spain you’re planning to visit.
 While English is spoken in most of the cities, if your Spain itinerary includes off-the-beaten-path destinations, picking up some useful vocabulary is always a good idea.
-Available on iTunes for free.
+Available for purchase at the App Store and Google Play.

 XE Currency Pro takes the hassle out of money conversion.
 If you’re on a tight travel excursion schedule, the last thing you want to be doing is wasting time trying to convert money while shopping.
-Available on iTunes $2.79.
+Available for purchase at the App Store and Google Play.

 Sitata Travel Safe is a potentially life-saving app, especially for busy travelers.
 The app has a database of emergency service numbers for almost any country.
 Monitoring health and safety threats from around the world is another bonus.
-Available on iTunes.
+Available for purchase at the App Store and Google Play.

 Weather for Spain provides quick and easy access to current weather, forecasts, and radar images.
 Will you need a raincoat or sun hat?
 Don’t head out the door until checking this app.
-Free.
-Available on iTunes and Android.
+Available for purchase at the App Store and Google Play.

 Apps for staying in touch

 WhatsApp Messenger is the number one way to communicate while on the road in Spain and in Europe.
-It’s a free messenging app that lets you communicate in real time, without the frustration of roaming charges.
+It’s a free messaging app that lets you communicate in real time, without the frustration of roaming charges.
 The app is so popular, that many restaurants and hotels are using it to communicate with customers.
-Available on iTunes and Android for free.
+Available for purchase at the App Store and Google Play.

 Wi-Fi Finder is an app we’ve recommended often and we really believe it’s one of the best resources a traveler can use.
 A great tool against those frustrating data roaming charges, Wi-Fi Finder leads you to the nearest wi-fi source.
 It even allows you to download local maps for free, also helpful for avoiding yet another massive phone bill.
-Available on iTunes and Android for free.
+Available for purchase at the App Store and Google Play.

 Save to Pinterest